-No Simple Solutions: Women, displacement and durable solutions in South Sudan - South Sudan
+No Simple Solutions: Women, Displacement and Durable Solutions in South Sudan - South Sudan

 SUMMARY

-Conversations around returns and relocations of internally displaced people and refugees in South Sudan and the future of the UN Protection of Civilians sites are often framed by clear-cut distinctions between single push and pull factors.
-This framing – often based on perceptions of international actors of what internally displaced people or refugees do or should think – ignores the fact that decisions to stay or to move are made based on complex motivations, in contexts of high uncertainty and, especially for women, limited information.
+Conversations surrounding returns and relocations in South Sudan and the future of the POC sites are often framed around clear-cut distinctions between single push and pull factors.
+This framing – often based on the perceptions of international actors of what internally displaced people (IDPs) or refugees do or should think – ignores the fact that decisions to stay or to move are made based on complex motivations in contexts of high uncertainty and, especially for women, limited information.

-This report aims to bring the voices and experiences of South Sudanese women to the fore, exploring the motivations and intentions of returning and displaced women in the country.
-The report argues that current movement trends are complex, and returns are often open-ended and non-linear.
-Given these dynamics, and as women and girls face distinct threats during displacement and return, the report advocates for a more gender-sensitive and durable solutions approach to population movements in South Sudan.
+This report seeks to bring the perceptions and experiences of displaced and returned South Sudanese women to the forefront of conversations around durable solutions, and further convey the complexities of the current context.
+As up to 80% of displaced households in South Sudan are female-headed, and as women and girls face distinct threats in displacement and return, the report also advocates for a more gender-sensitive and durable solutions-based approach to analysis, planning and programming around population movements in South Sudan.
+The findings are based on focus group discussions and key informant interviews in nine locations across six of the 10 former states in South Sudan.

 Return – or not – is often a coping strategy.
 Rather than an end in themselves, movements should be seen as coping mechanisms that are frequently open-ended and non-linear.
 The vast majority of civilian movements continue to be linked primarily – not to changes in the political situation – but to careful considerations of where they and their families have the safest access to services and the best chances of survival.
 They often involve the splitting up of households or moving back and forth between displacement and locations of return or relocation.
 In many cases, women who have come back from neighbouring countries also noted insecurity or difficult conditions as the main factors driving their movement, and most were not making it ‘home’ but were instead effectively becoming IDPs in South Sudan.